Replication in Visual Diffusion Models: A Survey and Outlook: Mitigation

 Although these protective measures show effectiveness in their respective settings, they have limitations.
 Research \cite{qin2023destruction} indicates that while adversarial perturbations can protect data, advanced methods like destruction-restoration can remove these perturbations, allowing the diffusion models to function normally with protected data.
 Similarly, \cite{zhao2023can} reveals that although protective perturbations can safeguard images, their effectiveness can be compromised by advanced diffusion models which can adapt and mitigate these protections.
 The study \cite{li2024va3} exposes the vulnerabilities in probabilistic copyright protection, demonstrating how repeated interactions can significantly amplify the probability of generating infringing content.
 Furthermore, \cite{cao2023impress} highlights that existing methods like GLAZE \cite{shan2023glaze}, which introduce imperceptible perturbations, can be detected and neutralized by sophisticated AI models, rendering these protections ineffective over time.
+Most recently, LightShed \cite{foerster2025lightshed} demonstrates that a trained DNN can detect and remove adversarial perturbations from tools like Glaze and Nightshade with 99.98\% accuracy, fundamentally challenging the viability of perturbation-based protection.
+On the defensive side, CopyrightShield \cite{guo2025copyrightshield} proposes a framework to detect poisoned training samples using spatial masking and data attribution, while CopyJudge \cite{liu2025copyjudge} leverages large vision-language models to simulate court processes for automated copyright infringement identification.
 Therefore, future efforts should focus on creating more adaptive, robust, and multi-layered protection mechanisms that can withstand the increasing capabilities of modern AI tools.